ilyasolgun11/paws-play-pp1/README.md

 ### Home Hero Section Content: <a name="home-hero"></a>

-- This section is what the customer sees first so its important that the information about the site and what it does is infront of them; and it is.
+- This section is what the customer sees first so its important that the information about the site and what it does is in-front of them; and it is.
-- This section contains a chearfull header catching the attention of users.
+- This section contains a cheerful header catching the attention of users.
 - This sections contains a paragraph telling the user that it's dog day care is like the dog version of a VIP stay.
-- This section also displays an illustration of a women petting a dog, setting a joyfull experience for the user.
+- This section also displays an illustration of a women petting a dog, setting a joyful experience for the user.

 ![Hero section](assets/images/readme/hero-section-readme.png)